SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Introduction

-Furthermore, the reliance on manual review is becoming increasingly impractical as science begins to scale via agentic systems which develop ideas, generate and execute code, and produce scientific articles autonomously \citep{ai-scientist-lu-etal-2024,ai-researcher-tang-etal-2025,deepscientist-weng-etal-2025}, a trend recently validated by peer-reviewed acceptance to an ICLR workshop \citep{ai-scientist-v2-yamada-etal-2025}.
+Furthermore, the reliance on manual review is becoming increasingly impractical as science begins to scale via agentic systems that develop ideas, generate and execute code, and produce scientific articles autonomously \citep{boiko-etal-2023-auto-chemical,ai-scientist-lu-etal-2024,ai-researcher-tang-etal-2025,deepscientist-weng-etal-2025,lu-etal-2026-ai-scientist}, a trend recently exemplified by peer-reviewed acceptance to an ICLR workshop \citep{ai-scientist-v2-yamada-etal-2025}.
 While this direction has the potential to accelerate scientific discovery, it makes oversight increasingly challenging as humans cannot verify the rapidly expanding volume of output \citep{scalable-oversight-bowman-etal-2022}.
-Moreover, the faithfulness of these systems is not guaranteed; LLM agents suffer from limited context \citep{liu-etal-2024-lost}, experience compounding errors \citep{faith-and-fate-dziri-etal-2023,gsm-symbolic-mirzadeh-etal-2025}, and struggle with independent self-correction \citep{tyen-etal-2024-llms,wu-etal-2024-large}.
+Moreover, the faithfulness of these systems is not guaranteed as LLMs suffer from limited context \citep{liu-etal-2024-lost}, experience compounding errors \citep{faith-and-fate-dziri-etal-2023,gsm-symbolic-mirzadeh-etal-2025}, and struggle with independent self-correction \citep{tyen-etal-2024-llms,wu-etal-2024-large}.
+Consequently, ensuring the reliability of science at this scale demands automated tools capable of verifying that the code faithfully implements the methods reported in the scientific paper.